Contributing to Numba¶

 Note that the Github issue tracker is the best place to report bugs.
 Bug reports in chat are difficult to track and likely to be lost.

 The core Numba developers have a weekly video conference to discuss roadmap, feature planning, and outstanding issues.
-These meetings are invite only, but minutes will be taken and will be posted to the Numba wiki.
+These meetings are entirely public, details are posted on numba.discourse.group Announcements and everyone is welcome to join the discussion.
+Minutes will be taken and will be posted to the Numba wiki.

 We use the Github issue tracker to track both bug reports and feature requests.
 If you report an issue, please include specifics: